cassiomolin/jersey-jwt-springsecurity/README.md

 ## What you will find in this application?

-It's a REST API that that currently supports the following operations:
+This application provides a REST API that that currently supports the following operations:

 ### Exchange hard credentials for an authentication token

+Valid credentials must be sent in the request payload to be exchanged for a token.

 ```bash
 curl -X POST \